openstack/openstack-ansible/doc/source/install-guide/configure.rst

 .. warning::

    The playbooks do not currently manage changing passwords in an existing environment.
-Changing passwords and re-running the playbooks will fail and may break your OpenStack environment.
+Changing passwords and rerunning the playbooks will fail and might break your OpenStack environment.